 The film is based upon the Henry James novel, The Turn of the Screw.
 It is a very creepy, and atmospheric film.
 I think that it makes for perfect viewing on a dark night, or on a dark and stormy afternoon.

-The film is directed by Jack Clayton, it has photography by Freddie Francis, a screenplay by William Archibald and Truman Capote, and has some truly eerie music by Georges Auric.
+The film is directed by Jack Clayton, it has photography by Freddie Francis, a screenplay by William Archibald and Truman Capote, and has some truly eerie and atmospheric music by Georges Auric.

 We then see a distraught woman (who we later learn to be Miss Giddens), her hands clasped together in prayer, we see she is deeply distressed but we have no idea what is going on.
 It is a good way to open the film as it sets up the tone and atmosphere of the film right away, and it also really makes you wonder about what you are seeing.

 Miss Giddens notices that the siblings behave very oddly and seem to be aware of things that nobody else is aware of.
 Miles acts very much like an adult in the way he speaks and behaves.
 There is just something not right about him at all and he acts in a very creepy manner.

 It is precisely this ambiguity regarding the ghosts that makes this film so effective I believe.
 You can view the occurrences in the film in two ways; either Miss Giddens really does see the ghosts, and the children are possessed; or Miss Giddens is suffering a mental breakdown and is imaging the whole thing.
 Either scenario is terrifying and whichever you believe(I actually believe that it is a combination of both)is scary and makes the ending shocking and sad.